AartGoossens/wattbikelib/README.md

 >> 206.10530695107892
 ```

-It is also possible to do analyses on subset of the data, again in a Pandas-like way.
+It is also possible to do analyses on asubset of the data, again in a Pandas-like way.
 For example, it is possible to plot the mean polar view for all revolutions over 400 Watt:
 ```python
 wdf.loc[wdf.power > 400].plot.polar()
 ```